serenorg/serendb/docs/rfcs/018-storage-messaging-2.md

 It was mostly described in [014-safekeeper-gossip](https://github.com/neondatabase/neon/blob/main/docs/rfcs/014-safekeepers-gossip.md), but I want to recap on that.

-The main pro is less one dependency: less moving parts, easier to run Neon locally/manually, less places to monitor.
+The main pro is less one dependency: less moving parts, easier to run SerenDB locally/manually, less places to monitor.
 Fault tolerance for broker disappears, no kuber or something.
 To me this is a big thing.